SBit-Project/sbit.dev/docs/Smart-Contract/Raw-SRC20-Transaction-implementation-guide.md

 Sbitd uses the same style of RPC interface as bitcoind.
 Most of the RPCs available to bitcoind are available in sbitd, as well as a few Sbit specific ones.
 Below follows a description of a few RPCs that are useful when creating or watching SRC20 token transactions.

 * **waitforlogs** - Used for listening for new events, e.g., in the context of SRC20 tokens it can be used to listen for new Transfer() events.
-* **createrawtransaction** - Same functionality as the SBitd equivalent with the addition of supporting OP_CALL transactions.
+* **createrawtransaction** - Same functionality as the d equivalent with the addition of supporting OP_CALL transactions.
 * **gettransactionreceipt** - Used to get a transaction receipt that provides information of any events emitted and the execution state of a transaction (e.g., gas used and whether an exception was triggered).
 * **callcontract** - Used to perform a read-only execution of a contract.
 Can be used to, for example, execute balanceOf() or decimals() methods of a SRC20 contract.
 * **sendtocontract** - Used to create and sign a contract transaction that is broadcast to the network.
 Can for example be used to execute the transfer() or approve() methods of a SRC20 contract.
-* **gethexaddress/fromhexaddress** - Used convert SBit's bitcoin-style base58 addresses to and from their 20-byte representation in hex.
+* **gethexaddress/fromhexaddress** - Used convert 's bitcoin-style base58 addresses to and from their 20-byte representation in hex.